Why does Selz collect my information?

 Will I be asked for more information?

 We try to keep the registration process as simple as possible without compromising the safety of our buyers and sellers.
-In some cases, if you are making a lot of sales (yay!) you might be asked to provide some extra information.
+In some cases, if you are making a lot of sales (congrats!) you might be asked to provide some extra information.

 Because of European laws, some businesses in Europe might be asked to provide extra information about the ownership of their business.
 If that happens, we will tell you and show you how to provide the information quickly and simply.